Texas Handgun License

-- Be 21 or older unless active duty military
+- Be 21 or older unless active duty military.

-- Meet federal qualifications to purchase a handgun
+- Meet federal qualifications to purchase a handgun.

-- Apply online and pay fees
+- Apply online and pay required fees.

 When the application packet is completed and received by the Department of Public Safety, your license will issue within 60 days.
-Licenses are valid for four years.

 Handgun license fees